 What are the risks of buying in?

 It is widely known that the real financial rewards only come when you make partner in a Big 4 firm.
-If the firm does well, that initial investment you make might just turn out to be the best financial decision you’ve ever made!
-But let’s chat about some realities of this whole partnership thing, just so you’re in the know.
+If the firm does well, that initial investment might just be the best financial decision you’ve ever made!
+But let’s chat about some realities of this whole partnership thing, so that you’re in the know.

-First off, that investment you make isn’t exactly like having cash in your pocket.
+First, your investment isn’t exactly like having cash in your pocket.
 Instead, it goes into your capital account, where it pretty much stays put in most cases until you decide to retire or move on from the firm.
 So, it’s not like you can just dip into it whenever you feel like it.
-Plus in the current savings climate, it’s safe to assume that the money in your capital account will be earning little or no interest.
+Plus in the current savings climate, it’s safe to assume that the money in your capital account will earn little or no interest.

-At the point you decide to leave your Big 4 firm, your capital investment should get repaid.
+When you decide to leave your Big 4 firm, your capital investment should be repaid.
 However, there are normally rules in your firm’s partnership agreement for when your capital will be repaid.
 There is no guarantee that you will get it paid back on the day you leave.
 For example, your firm may not have the money to do so.
 Or it has an option – as per the partnership agreement – to delay this repayment.
-This isn’t going to help you to repay your partnership loan OR if you are moving to a new firm buy into the new firm.
+This isn’t going to help you to repay your partnership loan, OR if you are moving to a new firm, buy into the new firm.

 Typically, partners have their entire working careers to pay back the loans they’ve taken, using the profits they earn.
-By the time they retire, they should not only get back their initial capital investment but also any money that’s piled up in their partnership current account.
+By the time they retire, they should get back their initial capital investment and any money piled up in their partnership current account.
 Since these amounts can be quite substantial, it’s common for partnerships to spread the payments over a period of two to five years.
-Keep in mind that, in some instances, capital gains tax might be applicable on the total amount if the goodwill value they acquired as a partner has gone up by the time they depart.
+Keep in mind that, in some instances, capital gains tax might apply to the total amount if the goodwill value they acquired as a partner has gone up by the time they depart.

 We’ve heard from quite a few soon-to-be new partners who are understandably nervous about the idea of taking out a loan as big as a mortgage just to join the ranks of partnership.
 Even a partnership as secure as a Big 4 firm.
 However, the real issue isn’t borrowing the money for the buy-in.
 The key is understanding that this partner equity loan is actually a debt you’re taking on to get your foot in the door, and you won’t see that cash again until you decide to leave.
 It’s all about having the right perspective!